 Operations Director Christopher Rueda (b.
 1994), clarinetist and bass clarinetist, grew up outside of Cincinnati in Mason Ohio.
 In 2017, he graduated from the Eastman School of Music after studying with Jon Manasse and Kenneth Grant.
 He then moved to Chicago and completed his master’s degree in clarinet performance from Northwestern University – Bienen School of Music, where he studied with Steve Cohen and Lawrie Bloom.
 Christopher spent the summers of 2016 and 2017 at the Brevard Music Center Summer Institute and Festival where he was the bass clarinetist in the Brevard Music Center Orchestra.
 Currently, Christopher is the third and bass clarinetist of the Dayton Philharmonic Orchestra.
 In his free time Christopher enjoys arranging and transcribing music not only for quintet, but for a variety of ensembles.

 Executive Director Vincent LaMonica (b.
 1993), bassoonist, is a native of rural Ashford, Connecticut.
 Prior to his studies with David McGill at Northwestern, Vincent attended Boston University, where he studied with Nancy Goeres, Margaret Phillips, and Ronald Haroutunian.
 Vincent is on the faculty at the University of Hartford’s Hartt School of Music community and collegiate divisions, owns the Quiet Corner Music Studio in Ashford, CT, and is the conductor of the East Woodstock Cornet Band and Babcock Cornet Band.
-An in-demand substitute bassoonist and contrabassoonist, Vincent has performed with the Symphony Orchestras of Springfield (MA), Portland (ME), Albany (NY), and Kenosha (WI), the Orchestra of Indian Hill (Littleton, MA) and others, and enjoys an active freelancing career throughout New England and the Midwest.
-When not making reeds, Vincent enjoys kayaking, sailing, and petting other people’s dogs.
+An in-demand substitute bassoonist and contrabassoonist, Vincent has performed with the Symphony Orchestras of Springfield (MA), Portland (ME), Albany (NY), Kenosha (WI), and Bangor (ME) the Orchestra of Indian Hill (Littleton, MA) and others, and enjoys an active freelancing career throughout New England and the Midwest.
+When not making reeds, Vincent enjoys hiking, sailing, kayaking, and swimming.